UTSA vs. North Texas NCAA Football Odds, Plays and Insights | November 27, 2021

 - Against the spread, North Texas is 7-3-0 this year.

-- So far this season, the Mean Green have been installed as underdogs by a 10.5-point margin or more six times and are 3-3 ATS in those matchups.
+- The Mean Green have an against the spread record of 3-3 in their six games when underdogs by 10.5 points or more this year.

-- North Texas has eclipsed the over/under in 30% of its opportunities this year (three times over 10 games with a set point total).
+- North Texas' games this year have hit the over on three of 10 set point totals (30%).

-- The Mean Green average seven more points per game (27.1) than the Roadrunners give up (20.1).
+- This year the Mean Green average seven more points per game (27.1) than the Roadrunners give up (20.1).

-- When North Texas puts up more than 20.1 points, it is 5-1 against the spread and 4-3 overall.

 - The Mean Green average 103 more yards per game (439) than the Roadrunners allow (336).

-- North Texas is 5-2 against the spread and 4-4 overall when the team picks up over 336 yards.
+- In games that North Texas piles up over 336 yards, the team is 5-2 against the spread and 4-4 overall.

-- The Mean Green have 14 giveaways this season, while the Roadrunners have 21 takeaways .
+- This season the Mean Green have 14 turnovers, seven fewer than the Roadrunners have takeaways (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.